sdonohoo/forecasting/README.md

 ## Getting Started

-To get started, navigate to the [Contributing Guide](./CONTRIBUTING.md), which lists instructions on how to setup your environment and dependencies, download the data and run examples provided in the repository.
+To get started, navigate to the [Contributing Guide](./CONTRIBUTING.md), which lists instructions on how to set up your environment and dependencies, download the data and run examples provided in the repository.

 ## Build Status
 | Build | Branch | Status |